BulletArm: An Open-Source Robotic Manipulation Benchmark and Learning Framework: Architecture

 \subsection{Environment}

 Our simulation setup (Figure \ref{fig:open_loop_workspace}) consists of a robot arm mounted on the floor of the simulation environment, a workspace in front of the robot where objects are generated, and a sensor.
 Typically, we use top-down sensors which generate heightmaps of the workspace.
 As we restrict the perception data to only the defined workspace, we choose to not add unnecessary elements to the setup such as a table for the arm to sit upon.
+Currently there are four different robot arms available in BulletArm (Figure \ref{fig:robot}): KUKA IIWA, Frane Emika Panda, Universal Robots UR5 with either a simple parallel jaw gripper or the Robotiq 2F-85 gripper.

 \textit{Environment}, \textit{Configuration}, and \textit{Episode} are three key terms within our framework.
 An environment is an instance of the PyBullet simulator in which the robot interacts with objects while trying to solve some task.
 This includes the initial environment state, the reward function, and termination requirements.
 A configuration contains additional specifications for the task such as the robotic arm, the size of the workspace, the physics mode, etc (see Appendix~\ref{appendix:parameters} for an full list of parameters).
 Episodes are generated by taking actions (steps) within an environment until the episode ends.
 An episode trajectory $\tau$ contains a series of observations $o$, actions $a$, and rewards $r$: $\tau = [(o_0,a_0,r_0), ..., (o_T,a_T,r_T)]$.